easytaxibr/omnipay-adyen/README.md

 **Adyen driver for the Omnipay PHP payment processing library**

-[Omnipay](https://github.com/thephpleague/omnipay)is a framework agnostic, multi-gateway payment processing library for PHP 5.3+.
+[Omnipay](https://github.com/thephpleague/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP 5.3+.
 This package implements Adyen support for Omnipay and uses short array syntax and thus require PHP 5.4+.

 ## Installation